 In recent years, our newspapers and documentary crews have shown to the world the DPRK’s laws and class system, its televised shows of military power, and its focus on policing and surveillance.

 Each of these familiar issues is presented and examined as a central theme in Bandi’s Forbidden Stories.

 Life of a Swift Steed

-As an example, let’s explore the story which impressed me most, with its heavy metaphors and probing of inner demons: Life of a Swift Steed.
+As an example, let’s explore the story from The Accusation which impressed me most, with its heavy metaphors and probing of inner demons: Life of a Swift Steed.